 This post is updated weekly.
 To find additional OPEN opportunities, which may have tight deadlines, or to see past funding announcements, visit the Funding Opportunities thread in the Forum [members only].

-- NEW: Partners for Breakfast in the Classroom Grants: Oklahoma is a priority state for this funding opportunity, which provides funding and technical assistance to help public schools implement breakfast in the classroom.
+- Partners for Breakfast in the Classroom Grants: Oklahoma is a priority state for this funding opportunity, which provides funding and technical assistance to help public schools implement breakfast in the classroom.
 Funds are available for districts with 70% or over Free & Reduced lunch or those participating in Community Eligibility to increase breakfast participation.
 Deadline: Rolling.
 Click for funding details.

 If you know of an open funding opportunity that may be of interest to the OK In the Know community, tell us about it!
 Post a comment below, add it to the Funding Opportunities thread in the Forum [members only] or contact us.